u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/developer_mode.rst

 ===============================

-Once developer mode is activated, the developer mode tools can be accessed from the :guilabel:`Open Developer Tools` button, the bug icon located in the header of the Odoo database.
+Once developer mode is activated, the developer mode tools can be accessed from the :guilabel:`Open Developer Tools` button, the bug icon located in the header of the Thrive Bureau ERP database.

 .. image:: developer_mode/button-location.png
    :align: center
-   :alt: Overview of a console page and the debug icon being shown in Odoo.
+   :alt: Overview of a console page and the debug icon being shown in Thrive Bureau ERP.

 This menu contains additional tools that are useful to understand or edit technical data, such as the views or actions of a page.
 On a page that has filters, actions, and view options, the